uwblueprint/project-read-backend/README.md

 4. Go to `localhost:8000` to make sure everything works

 When you're done, run `docker-compose down` to stop the containers.

+### Open the Django admin

+1. Open a shell with `docker-compose run web bash`
+2. Create a superuser with `python manage.py createsuperuser`
+3. Open `localhost:8080/admin` and log in

 ## Installing new packages